-Battelle is completing the construction, commissioning and initial operations of the National Ecological Observatory Network (NEON)
+Battelle manages the National Ecological Observatory Network (NEON)

 for the National Science Foundation (NSF).
-Once completed and fully functional, NEON will serve as an extremely important national asset for providing long-term ecological data to the scientific community.
-The NEON program will advance the ability of scientists to examine and understand the interactions between life and the environment from coast-to-coast in the United States including Alaska, Hawaii and Puerto Rico.
-The 81 field sites will include a technological infrastructure that gathers information from air, water and land sensors, as well as field samples, over the course of a human generation.
+The NEON program is an essential national asset for providing long-term ecological data and advancing scientist’s ability to examine and understand the interactions between life and the environment.
+The 81 field sites, spanning coast-to-coast in the continental U.S., Alaska, Hawaii and Puerto Rico, have a technological infrastructure that gathers information from air, water and land sensors, as well as field samples.
 The vast amounts of data generated and the technical and human resources developed from NEON will help advance human understanding for decades to come.

 Communicating Climate Change

 Battelle has extensive experience with the communication of key climate change information to technical and non-technical stakeholders, such as exposure to climate-related risks, data and data products for understanding climate change, or vulnerability and adaptation needs.
 Understanding the range of potential impacts anticipated from climate change, and the uncertainty with climate projections and impacts, is critical to support decision-making in a wide variety of sectors such as health, energy, agriculture, water resources and transportation.

 Natural Resources and Ecosystems